Bulgaria in the Eurovision Song Contest 2011

-Bulgaria participated in the Eurovision Song Contest 2011 with the song "Na inat" written by Sebastian Arman, David Bronner, Poli Genova and Borislav Milanov.
-The song was performed by Poli Genova.
-The Bulgarian broadcaster Bulgarian National Television (BNT) organised the national final Bŭlgarskata pesen v „Evroviziya 2011” in order to select the Bulgarian entry for the 2011 contest in Düsseldorf, Germany.
+Bulgaria was represented at the Eurovision Song Contest 2011 with the song "Na inat" written by Sebastian Arman, David Bronner, Poli Genova, and Borislav Milanov, and performed by Poli Genova herself.
+The Bulgarian participating broadcaster, Bulgarian National Television (BNT), organised the national final Bŭlgarskata pesen v „Evroviziya 2011” in order to select its entry for the contest.
 19 entries were selected to participate in the national final, held on 23 February 2011, where "Na inat" performed by Poli Genova emerged as the winning entry following the combination of votes from a 55-member jury panel and a public televote.

 Bulgaria was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 12 May 2011.
 Performing during the show in position 10, "Na inat" was not announced among the top 10 entries of the second semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Bulgaria placed twelfth out of the 19 participating countries in the semi-final with 48 points.